afbravoh/afbravoh/README.md

-# 💻 Full Stack Developer Extraordinaire
+# 💻 Andres Bravo - Full Stack Developer

 Hey there! 👋 I'm **Andres Bravo** a Full Stack Developer with **6+ years of experience** taming the wild beasts of JavaScript, TypeScript, React, React Native, and yes, even the mighty PHP with Laravel. 🚀